santuario/umba-example/README.md

 * Support Vector Machine

  The following functions are *utility functions* which can be used to train a model (the full script can be found at [code/rating_engine.py](https://github.com/santuario/umba-example/blob/master/code/rating_engine.py)).
-It accepts the classifier (estimador), the feature vector of training data (X) and labels of training data (y) as inputs.
-Using these inputs, the model is trained and accuracy score is computed using a custom F1 multilabel score.
+It accepts the classifier (estimador), the feature vector of training data (**X**) and labels of training data (**y**) as inputs.
+Using these inputs, the model is trained and the *accuracy score* is computed using a custom F1 multilabel score.

  ```python